-The standard tells organisations how to make information accessible to patients, service users and their carers and parents.
+We, as a public facing organisation want to make information accessible to patients, service users and their carers.
 This includes making sure that people get information in different formats if they need it, such as large print, braille, easy read, and via email.
-Organisations must follow the standard in full from 31 July 2016.

 - Ask people if they have any information or communication needs, and find out how to meet their needs